roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ## Button Styles

-Let's update our button's base styles with something acceptable for a neutral default button, and then fire up each of the 4 framework implementations to confirm the changes worked.
+Let's update our button's base styles with something acceptable for a neutral default button.
 Update `littlebutton-css/css/button.css` with:

 ```css
 .btn {